Unicode Code Point Inspector

 Code points vs. UTF-16 code units

-This tool focuses on how a code point is represented in UTF‑16, the encoding used by JavaScript strings and many APIs.
-In UTF‑16:
+This tool focuses on how a code point is represented in UTF-16, the encoding used by JavaScript strings and many APIs.
+That distinction matters because a code point is an abstract Unicode number, while a code unit is one piece of a concrete encoding.

-• Supplementary characters (including most emoji) use two 16‑bit code units called a surrogate pair.
+A(U+0041) is stored as a single unit0041. - Supplementary characters, including most emoji, use two 16-bit code units called a surrogate pair.

 Next steps

-Once you are comfortable with the numeric side of Unicode, you can apply what you learn here directly in code, markup, and debugging sessions.
-Use the inspector as a quick reference whenever you need to confirm a code point, generate an escape sequence, or understand how a particular character is stored in UTF‑16.
+Once you are comfortable with the numeric side of Unicode, you can apply what you learn here directly in code, markup, test fixtures, and debugging sessions.
+Use the inspector as a quick reference whenever you need to confirm a code point, generate an escape sequence, understand why a character has UTF-16 length 2, or verify that a value copied from one system still names the same character in another.
+A small amount of code-point awareness removes a surprising number of text bugs.